 - Create a new Request form and make sure to include all the fields you’ll need to complete the work: i.e. requirements, due dates, goals, urgency, and business value.
 It’s also a good idea to include a field for a link to the task where the work will be done.
 (Once in Scrum, the Request task will act as a placeholder — think of it like a sticky note you move across a whiteboard — it’s not where the actual work will be done.)

 4. Create a Dashboard from your Scrum folder.

 - Create a new Dashboard and name it.

 - In folder view, click the Filter icon and select the first step of your custom Scrum workflow.
 Then click the three-dot menu and select Add to Dashboard.

 - Do this with each step of your custom workflow to complete your Scrum Dashboard.

 Note: Remember that tasks must be included in the Scrum folder in order to appear on the Dashboard.
 Also note that dragging tasks between widgets will automatically update their status—except if you drag items back into Requests, since this is a different folder than the rest of your widgets.
 In this instance, you'll need to click into the task and update the status.
 At the end of each sprint, create a subfolder within your Archive folder to house the tasks you completed and easily generate reports based on each sprint.

 Need More Help Setting Up Your Agile Workspace?

-If you're looking for more instructions on how to customize your Wrike workspace, create custom workflows, or set up project Dashboards, check out the .
+If you're looking for more instructions on how to customize your Wrike workspace, implement Kanban scheduling, create custom workflows, or set up project Dashboards, check out the .
 You’ll find a searchable knowledge base, tutorials, live webinars, and a community of fellow Wrike users.
 Browse the community forums to ask questions and find out how other people are using Wrike with Agile, or learn new tips and best practices.
 Want more personalized help?
 You can always contact Wrike Support at support (at) team.wrike.com.